harryliu-intel/async-toolkit/async-toolkit/m3utils/applications.design-automation.memory.lamb/README.md

 ### Batch Production And 'SHIP'ing of LAMBs
 You can also batch up creation of LAMBs with the script provided in `$GTR_HOME/tcl/batchLambs.tcl`.

-The typical usage case is to start with a space separated file described the desired configurations, or the names of the needed instances.
+The typical usage case is to start with a space separated file describing the desired configurations, or the names of the needed instances (modules).

 For example: